lsds/sgx-lkl/README.md

 #### Creating plain disk images

-If all that is needed is a plain disk image based on files existing on the host, the `--copy` flag can be used on its own as well:
+If all that is needed is a plain disk image based on files existing on the host, the `--copy` flag can be used on its own:
 ```
 sgx-lkl-disk create --size=50M --copy=./my-root sgxlkl-disk.img
 ```